Anna Christie (1930 English-language film): Reception

 The film grossed $1,499,000, it made $1,013,000 in the United States and Canada and $486,000 elsewhere, with a profit of $576,000.

 Reviews from critics were also positive.
 Mordaunt Hall of The New York Times remarked that Garbo was "even more interesting through being heard than she was in her mute portrayals.
 She reveals no nervousness before the microphone and her careful interpretation of Anna can scarcely be disputed."
 Variety reported that it was "in all departments a wow picture" and "another marker along the line of cinematic progress."
 Film Daily called it "a wow for sophisticated audiences" and wrote that Garbo's performance was "superb".
 Although John Mosher of The New Yorker thought it "implausible that a woman so markedly beautiful should have such an extraordinarily difficult time", he called Garbo's performance "effective" and wrote that Bickford and Marion were "both excellent", concluding that it was "a picture of his play that Eugene O'Neill, I should think, would approve."

-Contemporary reviews also expressed surprise at the low pitch of Garbo's voice.
+Contemporaneous reviews also expressed surprise at the low pitch of Garbo's voice.
 Hall wrote that "although the low-toned voice is not what is expected from the alluring actress, one becomes accustomed to it, for it is a voice undeniably suited to the unfortunate Anna."
 Variety said that "La Garbo's accent is nicely edged with a Norse "yah", but once the ear gets the pitch it's okay and the spectator is under the spell of her performance."
 Mosher called it "a boy's voice, really, rather flat, rather toneless, yet growing more attractive as the picture advances and you become somewhat accustomed to it."

 In 1962, film historian Richard Schickel reviewed the film negatively, describing it as "dull", with Marie Dressler providing "the only vitality in an otherwise static and ludicrous" film.

 Garbo's opening line was nominated for AFI's 100 Years...100 Movie Quotes.